odea-project/qAlgorithms/report/report.md

 A new bin is created by specifying start and end of it within an existing bin.
 As such, the program starts by creating a bin which contains every data point in the dataset.
-Bins also keep track of information which can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data.
+Bins also keep track of information which can later be used for filtering or weighing purposes, such as if any scans appear more than once in the data and median values for scans.

 <b> The BinContainer object: </b>
 The BinContainer supplies wrapper functions to access all bins.
 The access for subsetting is